dani-fmena/go.api.backend/data/dto/readme.md

-> This package / folder holds for *data transfer objects*.
+> This package / folder holds *data transfer objects*.
 >
-> Also holds the struct used by a mapper for IN & OUT structs / objects
+> Also holds the struct used by a mapper for IN & OUT request and responses structs / objects